Determining which boule is closest to the jack is at the heart of petanque. There are a number of different ways to do

 Visual inspection is fast and there is no danger of accidentally touching and moving anything.
 But it is not precise.
 When two boules are almost the same distance from the jack, it may not be possible to tell which is closer.
 Sometimes if you look across the boules to the jack, one boule looks closer… but if you walk around to the other side and look across the jack to the boules, the other boule looks closer.
 That is when you need to remember the old adage— “When in doubt, measure.”

 In comparison we use some physical object whose length can be adjusted to compare the distances between the boules and the jack.
 Various objects can be used to make the comparison.
 The traditional Provençal method is to hold two sticks together, as in the photo below.
 A telescoping metal rod like an old radio antenna or a pointer will also do the job nicely.

 Another traditional technique is to use a piece of string, as in the picture below.
 It is not a reliable technique.
 It is amazing how much the string mysteriously stretches depending on whose boules are being measured.
-Thanks to the Brighton-Hove Petanque Club for several photos, including the next three.
+Thanks to the Brighton-Hove Petanque Club and Pen-Y-Coed Petanque for several of the following photos.

 One of the best comparison tools is a folding rule with an extensible end piece, commonly called an umpires rule.
 The photo below shows the correct way to hold the rule, with the butt against the boule and the slider extension toward the jack.
-NOTE however that the rule should be flipped over, so that the unmarked side and the slider-control button are facing upward.
+NOTE that the rule is held with the unmarked side and the slider-control button facing upward.
 That way it is easy to use your left thumb to use the slider-control button to slide the extension in and out.

 There is a kind of tape measure that is popular among bocce players; it is designed to be used as a comparison tool.
 Ignore the numbers on the tape.
 Extend it between the boule and jack, and lock it.